CBS Building: 20th-century use

-21st century
+21st-century use

+CBS ownership and sale attempts

 After Viacom acquired CBS in 2000, and in the wake of an improving real-estate market, Viacom planned to sell the building for up to $370 million but planned to allow CBS's existing employees in the building to remain.
-In October 2000, radio stations WCBS (AM) and WCBS-FM moved from Black Rock to the Broadcast Center, as Black Rock could not accommodate the modern broadcasting technology that these stations required.
+In October 2000, radio stations WCBS (AM) and WCBS-FM moved from the CBS Building to the Broadcast Center, as the former could not accommodate the modern broadcasting technology that these stations required.
 By early 2001, Viacom had planned to buy 1515 Broadway (also known as One Astor Plaza), its own headquarters, in conjunction with its sale of the CBS Building.
-By August, two firms had expressed interest in purchasing the building, but one of them withdrew after the September 11 attacks shortly afterward.
-The sale was ultimately canceled in November 2001.
-This was attributed in part to Viacom's demand that any buyer first acquire 1515 Broadway and then swap that for the CBS Building and cash; such a transaction would enable Viacom to avoid paying estate transfer taxes on the transaction.
-In 2006, CBS and Viacom were split into two companies.
+Two firms had expressed interest in purchasing the building by August, but one of them withdrew shortly after the September 11 attacks.
+The sale was canceled in November 2001.
+This was attributed in part to Viacom's demand that any buyer first acquire 1515 Broadway and then swap that for the CBS Building and cash; such a transaction would have allowed Viacom to avoid paying estate transfer taxes.
+In 2005, CBS and Viacom were split into two companies.

-In 2009, the law firm Orrick, Herrington & Sutcliffe leased 220,000 ft2 in the building, taking up some space that had been leased to Swiss bank UBS.
+The law firm Orrick, Herrington & Sutcliffe leased 220,000 ft2 in the building in 2009, taking up some space that had been occupied by Swiss bank UBS.
 The following year, investment company Charles Schwab leased 8000 ft2 in the building.
-Schwab proposed installing planters in front of the building, though the local Manhattan Community Board 5 initially refused to approve the plans.
+Schwab proposed installing planters with signage in front of the building, though the local Manhattan Community Board 5 initially refused to approve the plans unless Schwab downsized and relocated the signage.
+After Ashbahian died in 2013, he donated his CBS artwork back to the company, and the artwork was displayed in the CBS Building's lobby.

 In February 2017, the China Grill restaurant closed; it was replaced the following January by the Nusr-Et steakhouse.
 Also in 2018, Wachtell, Lipton, Rosen & Katz renewed its lease in the building.
 Charles Schwab, Orrick, Herrington & Sutcliffe, and law firm Dorsey & Whitney retained space at the CBS Building during this time.
+Shortly after Viacom and CBS merged again into ViacomCBS in December 2019, the newly combined company's CEO Bob Bakish said the company was looking to sell the building.
+The company sought more than $1 billion for the CBS Building, but CBS canceled the sale in March 2020 with the onset of the COVID-19 pandemic in New York City.